TickTeam/guide-tt/what_is_calendar_view.md

 ###What is Calendar View?

+1.Open TickTick on your android device.

-Tap “Calendar” in the List view.
+2.Slide the screen to the right and tap “Calendar” in the List view.

 Calendar View allows you view your tasks with due date in a calendar, which is more intuitive and clear to manage your tasks.

 ![](../images/andcalendarview1.png)